List of Catholic bishops in the United States: Foreign-born bishops serving in the United States

-The following nations have produced at least one bishop who is serving in the United States: Italy, Nicaragua, Haiti, Ireland, Uganda, Colombia, Lebanon, Peru, Spain, Cuba, South Africa, Malta, Argentina, El Salvador, and Cameroon.
+The following nations have produced at least one bishop who is serving in the United States: Italy, Nicaragua, Haiti, Ireland, Uganda, Lebanon, Peru, Spain, Cuba, South Africa, Malta, Argentina, El Salvador, and Cameroon.

-Two archdioceses (Los Angeles and San Antonio) and nine dioceses (Charleston, San Diego, Fall River, Las Cruces, Raleigh, Houma-Thibodaux, Saint Thomas, Salt Lake City, and San Bernardino) are led by a foreign-born archbishop or bishop.
-Three American archdioceses and two dioceses have more than one foreign-born active bishop assigned to them:
+Two archdioceses (Los Angeles and San Antonio) and twelve dioceses (Charleston, San Diego, Fall River, Las Cruces, Raleigh, Tyler, Wheeling, Houma-Thibodaux, Saint Thomas, Salt Lake City, Monterey (CA) and San Bernardino) are led by a foreign-born archbishop or bishop.

+Five archdioceses and one diocese have more than one foreign-born active bishop assigned to them: